 - If you have a large fleet, you may only want to display the Top 10 or 20 vehicles in the category.
 To do this, click the drop-down arrow in the Name cell, then select Value Filters and Top 10.
 Input your value and click OK.

 - Click on the PivotChart, then, under PivotChart Tools, click Design.
 Mouse over the Chart Styles to preview, or click to select and change your chart.
-You can even change the color of the chart by right-clicking on one of the columns.
+You can even change the colour of the chart by right-clicking on one of the columns.

 - Save your file in Excel in either an .xlsx or .xlsm format.
 We now have our completed Dashboard report and are ready to bring it back into our database.